Top 22 Global Wellbeing Ideas to Develop the Business

 The Pomodoro technique is a time management method developed in Italy that involves breaking work into short, focused intervals (usually 25 minutes) followed by brief breaks.

-How businesses can apply it: Along with applying time tracking systems, it helps to improve concentration and reduce procrastination.
+The way businesses can use it: Along with applying time tracking systems, it helps to improve concentration and reduce procrastination.

 Siesta, Spain